West Virginia Code

-(a) Effective July 1, 2017, the Division of Energy is hereby continued, but shall be designated and known as the Office of Energy, and shall be organized within the Development Office of the Department of Commerce.
+(a) Effective July 1, 2017, the Division of Energy is hereby continued, but shall be designated and known as the Office of Energy and shall be organized within the Department of Economic Development.
 All references throughout this code to the Division of Energy shall be construed to refer to the Office of Energy.
 The office may receive federal funds.

 (b) The office is intended to provide leadership for developing energy policies emphasizing the increased efficiency of energy use, the increased development and production of new and existing domestic energy sources, the increased awareness of energy use on the environment and the economy, dependable, efficient and economical statewide energy systems capable of supporting the needs of the state, increased energy self-sufficiency where the ratio of indigenous to imported energy use is increased, reduce the ratio energy consumption to economic activity and maintain low-cost energy.
 The energy policies and development plans shall also provide direction for the private sector.

-(c) The office shall have authority over the energy efficiency program existing under the West Virginia Development Office.
+(c) The office shall have authority over the energy efficiency program existing under the Department of Economic Development.

 (d) The office shall develop an energy policy and shall report the same back to the Governor and the Joint Committee on Government and Finance before December 1, 2007.
 The energy policy shall be a five-year plan setting forth the state’s energy policies and shall provide a direction for the private sector.
 Prior to the expiration of the energy policy, the office shall begin review of the policy and submit a revised energy policy to the Governor and the Joint Committee on Government and Finance six months before the expiration of the policy.